Special elements

 blockto display a regular presentation block,theoremto display a theorem,definitionto display a definition,exampleto display an example,lemmato display a lemma,corollaryto display a corollary,remarkto display a remark.proofto display a proof.

-To create an element listed above, add its name as a class to the block element.
-Any box may additionally have a title=... attribute.
-This attribute cannot yet contain any markup.
+To create one of these elements, add its name as a class to the block element.
+Any box may additionally have a title=… attribute.
+The attribute’s value cannot contain any markup.

 Slips and slides

-A slip element is an element with a fixed width (equal to the presentation width) but no fixed height.
+A slip element has a fixed width (equal to the presentation width) but no fixed height.
 By default, the whole presentation is in a slip.

-So a slip has a number of pixel defining its width (1440 by default, as presentations are 1440x1080 pixels).
-If the available width for the slip element is different, it will be rescaled to fit it: the pixels change in size, but you still have the same number.
+A slip’s width is defined in pixels, 1440 by default, as presentations are 1440x1080 pixels.
+If the available width for the slip element is different (for example if it is nested within another slip), it will be scaled to fit: the pixels change in size, but you still have the same number of them.

 You can enter a slip with the eponymous action.
-This zooms on the top part of it.
+This zooms to display the top part of it, i.e. full-width, scrolled to the top.

-To create a slip or a slide, just give the element the slip or slide attribute.
-This will automatically add a enter action, unless there is already one or the no-enter is used.
+To create a slip or a slide, add a slip or slide element.
+This will automatically add an enter action, unless one is already assigned, or the no-enter attribute is used.

 Carousels

-Carousels are elements that only display one child at a time.
-They allow to conveniently change the displayed content of an element, for instance the pages of a PDF.
-In particular, they are very adapted when you have multiple images, each adding some content to the previous one.
+Carousels are elements that only display one child element at a time.
+This provides a convenient way to change the displayed content of an element, for instance to step through the pages of a PDF.
+They are particularly useful when you have a sequence of images, each adding some content to the previous one.

-A carousel is created simply by giving it a carousel attribute.
-Carousels are then controlled with the change-page action.
+Create a carousel by adding a carousel attribute.
+It will then be controlled with a change-page action.

-Carousel will take the height of their current displayed element, unless the carousel-fixed-size class is added to the carousel.
-In which case, it takes the height of the tallest element.
+The carousel will take the height of its currently displayed element, unless the carousel-fixed-size class is added to the carousel, in which case it takes the height of the tallest element.

 Includes for Markdown and HTML

-inlined in the file, similar to the syntax but for blocks.
-An
+inlined in the file, just like the syntax that Markdown uses for images, but for blocks of external content.

-include must be a standalone attribute.
+An include must be a standalone element.
 It must have the include boolean

 add other attributes as well.